edimaudo/Python-projects/portfolio/wireless_strength/readme.md

 ### Predict location from wifi signal strength

-data set has 2000 rows and 8 columns.
+The data set has 2000 rows and 8 columns.
 The data set contains wifi signal strength observed from 7 wifi devices on a smartphone collected in indoor space.
 The data could be used to estimate the location in one of the four rooms.

-This data set is recommended for learning and practicing your skills in **exploratory data analysis**, **data visualization**, and **classification modelling techniques**.
-Feel free to explore the data set with multiple **supervised** and **unsupervised** learning techniques.
 The Following data dictionary gives more details on this data set:

 ---